zhuhao-nju/facescape/benchmark/README.md

 # Benchmark for SVFR methods
 *This is a beta version*.
 We present a benchmark to evaluate the accuracy of single-view face 3D reconstruction (SVFR) methods on our in-the-wild data and in-the-lab data.
 Different from [NoW benchmark](https://ringnet.is.tue.mpg.de/challenge.html) that evaluates the shape recovery for the expression-free canonical face, our benchmark takes various poses, expressions, environments and focal lengths into consideration.
 More details about the benchmark can be found in Sec.
-6 in the [extended paper](https://arxiv.org/pdf/2111.01082.pdf).
+6 in our [journal paper](https://arxiv.org/abs/2111.01082).

 ### Environment